Broadband availability

 HFC or Fixed Wireless Charges

-HFC broadband and Fixed Wireless are provided on our own network.
+HFC broadband and Fixed Wireless are provided on One NZ's own network infrastructure.
 There are costs to bring this service to life:

-- Maintaining the fixed and wireless technology across Aotearoa that connects to your home and to the internet worldwide.
+• Maintaining the fixed and wireless technology across Aotearoa that connects to your home and to the internet.

-- Providing hardware in your home (such as a modem/WiFi as required),
+• Providing hardware in your home (such as a modem).

-However as these types of broadband services are provided on our own network we have better control over these, meaning we can pass on these benefits to customers through better monthly pricing.
+As these types of broadband services are provided on One NZ's own network infrastructure, we have better control over these, meaning we can pass on these benefits to customers through better monthly pricing.

 How you can save money on your broadband plan